Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_error_argument_list_too_long.md

 Follow this procedure if an IUF step fails with the error: `exec /usr/local/bin/argoexec: argument list too long`.

 1. Get the name of the template that failed.
-For example, in the error below the `s3-upload` template failed.
+For example, the `s3-upload` template failed in the following error.

     ```bash
     2024-03-11T20:40:54.348210Z INFO [cpe-23-12-3-s3-upload          ] BEG s3-upload(0)